Mike0Brown/Spect/README.md

 @ `Michael Brown and Fin Kirvan`

 We retain full rights as authors of this project.
-This Project cannot be redrisbuted or modified without the express permission of both authors.
+This Project cannot be redistributed or modified without the express permission of both authors.